 In designing the performance-based portions of our variable pay structure, we carefully select performance criteria across not just a range of financial and corporate goals but also a range of performance periods.
 Taken together, these criteria aim to account for the complexities of operating our business over both the short-term and the long-term.
-For instance, while all of the Company's budgeting, guidance and investor communications are conceptualized around an annual cycle, our overall strategic vision is built upon sustainable, long-term growth.
+Our overall strategic vision is built upon sustainable, long-term growth.